d2l-ai/d2l-en/chapter_appendix_math/appendix_linear_algebra.md

 ![If we now consider the inequality version of the expression, we see that our hyperplane (in this case: just a line) separates the space into two halves.](../img/SpaceDivision.svg)

 The story in higer dimension is much the same.
-If we now take $\mathbf{w} = (1,2,3)^\top$, and ask about the points in three dimensions with $\mathbf{w}\cdot\mathbf{v} = 1$, we obtain a plane at right angles to the given vector $\mathbf{w}$.
+If we now take $\mathbf{w} = [1,2,3]^\top$, and ask about the points in three dimensions with $\mathbf{w}\cdot\mathbf{v} = 1$, we obtain a plane at right angles to the given vector $\mathbf{w}$.
 The two inequalities again define the two sides of the plane.

 ![Hyperplanes in any dimension separate the space into two halves.](../img/SpaceDivision3D.svg)

-While our ability to picture runs out at this point, nothing stops us from doing this in tens, hundreds, or billions of dimensions.
+While our ability to visualize runs out at this point, nothing stops us from doing this in tens, hundreds, or billions of dimensions.

 This occurs often when thinking about machine learned models.
 For instance, we can understand linear classificaiton models like those from :numref:`chapter_softmax` as methods to find hyperplanes that separate the different target classes.
 In this context, such hyperplanes are often referred to as *decision planes*.
-Indeed, the majority of deep learned classificaiton models end with a linear layer fed into a softmax, so one can imagine the role of the deep neural network as finding a non-linear embedding so that the target classes can be separated cleanly by hyperplanes.
+The majority of deep learned classificaiton models end with a linear layer fed into a softmax, so one can interpret the role of the deep neural network to be to find a non-linear embedding so that the target classes can be separated cleanly by hyperplanes.

 To give a hand-built example, notice that we can produce a reasonable model to classify hand drawn zeros from hand drawn ones, by just taking the vector between their means to define the decision plane.